 It’s a few weeks before Halloween, which has always been my favorite holiday ever... so, in honor of the season, here is an article about the way I feel about lending out my costumes at this time of year.

-If you are like me- and if you’re reading this, I’m sure you are- you are already aware that this is the time of year when everyone you know hits you up about borrowing or even renting your stage costumes.
+If you are like me- and if you’re reading this, I’m relatively sure you are- you're already aware that this is the time of year when everyone you know hits you up about borrowing or even renting your stage costumes.

-Call me selfish, call me witchy, or just call me a “Hallo-weenie”… but I NEVER lend my costumes out for Halloween ( or for Burning Man, or any other event for that matter) unless I already know it’s something that could be replaced, or an item I could easily part with.
+Call me selfish, call me witchy, or just call me a “Hallo-weenie”… but I NEVER lend my costumes out for Halloween (or for Burning Man, or any other event for that matter) unless I already know it’s something that could be replaced, or is an item I could easily part with.

 The stage costumes I own, not to mention my crazy collection of circus outfits, pirate hats, robot suits, saloon girl headdresses, feather fans, vintage corsets, kitty ears, rhinestone studded masquerade masks, wigs, super-hero boots, vampire capes, real and fake fur coats- need I go on? - are the "tricks of my trade", not a treat for someone who won't respect them.

 They took a long time and a lot of money for me to collect, not to mention the cost of maintaining them.

 My costume collection could probably have it’s own episode on the show “Hoarders”, but there’s a reason I have all this stuff around: it’s my livelihood!